-The purpose of the following example is to illustrate the level of performance intended by the provisions of Chapter 5 as applicable to the types of aeroplanes described below.
+The purpose of the following example is to illustrate the level of performance intended by the provisions of this IS as applicable to the types of aeroplanes described below.

-This material was contained in substance in Attachment C to the now superseded edition of ICAO Annex 6 which became effective on 1 May 1953.
-It is based on the type of requirements developed by the Standing Committee on Performance with such detailed changes as are necessary to make it reflect as closely as possible a performance code that has been used nationally.
+It is based on the type of requirements developed by the Standing Committee on Performance with such detailed

+Changes as are necessary to make it reflect as closely as possible a performance code that has been used nationally.